vikas-bhardwaj/octoread/README.md

 `$accent-color`, `$accent-hover-color`, `$text-color`, `$secondary-text-color`, `$line-color`, `$border-radius-size`, and `$hide-line-numbers` (default is `true`).

 # Profile Pic
-If you decide to add a profile pic to your `about` page, you can take advantage of the styles I've provided by adding an 'id' attribute with the value of 'portrait' to your profile pic 'img' element, like so:
+If you decide to add a profile pic to your `about` page, you can take advantage of the styles I've provided by adding an `id` attribute with the value of `portrait` to your profile pic `img` element, like so:

     <img id="portrait" src="http://publicly/available/profile/pic.jpeg" alt="portrait" />